Dump Truck Financing – The Ultimate Guide

-Established businesses with decent credit can generally finance whatever they need if it is essential to the business.
+Established businesses with decent credit can generally finance whatever they need if it's essential to the business.

 While we don’t do straw purchases, often we can help you figure out how to structure the business properly so you’re not being dishonest.

 This is a complex subject – we have a handy guide to rates for dump truck financing.
 Here is a simple version:

 Imagine you’re buying a $50,000 dump truck.
 What would the payments be?

 Your best-case scenario (i.e. if you’ve got time in business and good credit) is a 60-month term at around $1,025 a month.

 If things are really messy you may have to put $25,000 down and then you’d have payments of around $1,200 a month (for 36 months).

 Most people won’t qualify for the very best financing and most people won’t be stuck with the very worst option either.